LightBoy01/ai-job-spot/src/articles/ai-in-cybersecurity.md

 The very capability that makes AI such a powerful defender—its ability to monitor, analyze, and learn from vast amounts of data—also places us on a precarious ethical tightrope.
 To be effective, these systems require deep visibility into our digital lives.
 This inevitably raises critical questions about privacy and autonomy.
 How much of our digital privacy are we willing to trade for a sense of security?
 Where is the line between a protective sentry and an intrusive surveillance system?

 Navigating this challenge requires more than just technical solutions; it demands a robust ethical framework and ongoing public discourse.
-As organizations like the [External Link: U.S. Cybersecurity and Infrastructure Security Agency (CISA)] develop policies around AI, transparency and accountability must be engineered into these systems from the very beginning.
+As organizations like the U.S. Cybersecurity and Infrastructure Security Agency (CISA) develop policies around AI, transparency and accountability must be engineered into these systems from the very beginning.
 We must ensure that the tools we build to protect our digital frontiers do not inadvertently erode the very freedoms those frontiers were meant to expand.

 ## Conclusion: A New Equilibrium